Indirect taxation

 4. Recent developments

-In March 2025, the Council adopted the ‘VAT in the digital age’ package to modernise the VAT system, make it work better for businesses and enhance its resilience to fraud by embracing and promoting digitalisation (including requirements on real-time reporting and e-invoicing).
-One specific example is that the new rules aim to fully digitalise VAT reporting obligations for companies who sell goods and services to businesses in another EU Member State by 2030.
+In March 2025, the Council adopted the ‘VAT in the digital age’ package to modernise the VAT system, make it work better for businesses, and enhance its resilience to fraud by embracing and promoting digitalisation (including requirements on real-time reporting and e-invoicing).
+One specific example is that the new rules aim to fully digitalise VAT reporting obligations for companies that sell goods and services to businesses in another EU Member State by 2030.
 They also introduce special VAT rules for the platform economy.
 The proposed measures will be implemented gradually, with full enforcement by January 2035.

 The measures aim to address the ‘VAT gap’ within the EU.
 According to the Commission’s 2024 VAT gap report, Member States lost EUR 89.3 billion in VAT revenue in 2022 or – in relative terms – 7% of the VAT total tax liability, which expresses the tax revenue that would be collected in the event of full compliance.
 This lost revenue is known as the VAT compliance gap, or simply the VAT gap.